The SteadFast Guide – From Scratch To Stylus

-From the days of the caveman scratching on the walls to communicate to the clay tablets and bamboo reeds of the Mesopotamian age to the papyrus and quill to the steel nibs, fountain pens, Biro (the original name for ball pen) to the modern gel pens to the smartphones, tablets, and iPads with styluses… It is the Act of Handwriting that remains constant.
+From the days of the caveman scratching on the walls to communicate to the clay tablets and bamboo reeds of the Mesopotamian age to the papyrus and quill to the steel nibs, fountain pens, Biro (the original name for ball pen) to the modern gel pens to the smartphones, tablets, and iPads with styluses… The Act of Handwriting has remained Steadfast – from Scratch to Stylus.

 I believe that the Act of Handwriting will remain irreplaceable despite whatever changes futuristic technologies or robotics may bring about.
 For certain human activities cannot perish like Reading, Writing, Speaking and Walking.
 Even with the best audio-visual equipment, the modern-day Alexa cannot replace some natural skills like simple speech.
 The personal touch is tough to replicate.
 The difference here is thinking based on perspective and safety concerns.

 The latest transportation modes have barely replaced human walking.
 The walk back home efforts of the migrant workers across India during the lockdown phases of COVID 19 is a perfect example.

 Image Source: Scroll.in / PTI

 The digital presence has saved our livelihood and education plans during COVID-19.
 The dreaded virus in the actual world will also become globally eradicated with a trusted vaccine soon.
 What about the many more viruses still rampant in the digital world?
 Have we learned our lessons from experience?
 Will the digital world replace the steadfast handwriting mode?